 The concert is free and open to the public.
 For more information, contact Dixon at 301-687-4115.

-The Frostburg State University Department of Music will present the Faculty Jazz Ensemble concert, in culmination of Honor Band Festival Weekend on Friday, March 7, at 8 p.m. in the Pealer Recital Hall of FSU’s Performing Arts Center.
+The Frostburg State University Department of Music will present a concert by the Low Brass Studio on Friday, April 25, at 7:30 p.m. in the Pealer Recital Hall of FSU’s Performing Arts Center.
 The concert is free and open to the public.